Preparing to Go Back to School During COVID-19

 Attempt to maintain social distance

-Social distancing may be difficult to maintain in a school environment, depending on what efforts the school is making to encourage it.
-Still, advise your child to do their best to keep as much distance as possible between them and their classmates and school staff.
+The CDC recommends schools maintain at least a 3 feet distance when possible, which may be difficult in a school environment.
+Advise your child to do their best to keep as much distance as possible between them and their classmates and school staff.
 Close interactions, including hugs and other forms of physical contact, should be avoided.

 Wash hands frequently